fmaussion/teaching/install_python.rst

 Got to the miniconda `website <http://conda.pydata.org/miniconda.html>`_ and download the **python 3.4** installer for your platform (be careful to check wether you need a 64- or 32-bit version).

 The installation is really easy and described `here <http://conda.pydata.org/docs/install/quick.html>`_.
+Be careful to choose an installation directory where you have enough space (conda installations can quickly grow larger than a few GB).

 To see if everything worked well, open a terminal window (on Windows, a `command prompt <http://windows.microsoft.com/en-us/windows-vista/open-a-command-prompt-window>`_), and type in::